Tales from the not-so frugal trenches.

 This post contains affiliate links

-We still have a few more weeks until school starts after Labor Day, so it’s time to plan our vacation.
+We still have a few more weeks until school starts after Labor Day, so it’s time to plan our summer vacation on a budget.

 I say this as if this is a yearly occurrence which it is most definitely not.
 This is actually the first time since my oldest was born that we are in the financial position to actually GO SOMEWHERE on vacation.
 We have visited family throughout the years for holidays and family celebrations like weddings but I don’t count that as vacation!

 The most important thing for me at this point is going somewhere where my kids can run around, go swimming, and just chill outdoors.
-Living in an apartment building in a urban area there is not much chance for us to do that and we are all feeling a bit cooped up.
+Since we live in an apartment building in a urban area there is not much chance for us to do that and we are all feeling a bit cooped up.
+So a summer vacation is needed!

 The two biggest expenses for us are the lodging and the rental car.
 We don’t have a car so in order to easily (or at all) get to a destination is to rent one which usually ends up being quite pricey.
 We have a local place where we rent from that usually ends up being the cheapest and we put the rental car on a credit car that gives CDW coverage so we save on insurance.

 Everything else we do as cheap as possible.
+This is definitely a summer vacation on a budget!
 We go on cheap or free hikes, swim in the pool, and bring our small portable grill to BBQ.
 No fancy trips or eating out for us!
 I find that if the place we stay is nice and pretty, we don’t need to spend money on entertainment or food.
 We do try to factor in a small amount for ice cream or other small treats along the way.

 So… a place to stay.
 Because our vacation is a bit later than most, we were able to save a bit on the price of the car and the place.